-Proposals for new businesses and extensions to existing businesses, must be sensitively designed and not have a significant adverse impact upon the character of the area, the historic environment, adjoining uses, or the amenity of local residents, through either their built form, proposed use, or traffic generated.
+Proposals for the development of new business premises or the extension of existing business premises, must be sensitively designed and not have a significant adverse impact upon the character of the area, the historic environment, adjoining uses, or the amenity of local residents, through either their built form, proposed use, or traffic generated.

-Premises for a nursery school, a pub, a café, a small shop, a Post Office, or small business units are supported in principle.
+Premises for a nursery school, a public house, a café, a small shop, a Post Office, or small business units are supported in principle.
 Such proposals should include provision for high-speed broadband connections and adequate parking and servicing for visitors, including deliveries and couriers.